 People can’t play a game of cards unless the players agree the rules, at least for the duration of one round.

 Provided actors change the system incrementally, and all together, the classical concept of a system is upheld.

 Continuous mutation undermines the very concept of a system, since it is disorganising rather than organising.

 Instead of seeing an island of stability or order, we see an ever mutating entity that is never describable and testable.

 Third, we must

-distinguish a system from what (be it an actor or a process) causes it to
+distinguish a system from whatever entity or a process causes it to mutate.

 Ashby and Maturana said the change agent must sit outside the system of interest; a machine cannot change itself.